 In large centres with multiple teachers, it's essential that you carry out internal moderation before you finalise the coursework marks.
 You should sample double-mark, selecting mark points within the same level from different teaching sets.
 The double marking should continue until you are satisfied that you have achieved comparability.

-Small schools with only one teacher need not carry out internal standardisation.
+Small schools with only one teacher do not need to carry out internal standardisation.

 How should I annotate the work?